 4 Great Pigeon Pose Variations

+Which Pigeon Pose variation is for you?
 Pigeon Pose (Eka Pada Raja Kapotasana) is one of those great yoga asanas that people either love or hate.
 There seems to be no middle ground.
-And this is because, for many, Pigeon Pose just simply isn’t accessible.
-But there are ways to modify Pigeon Pose for beginners that can effectively target the same tissues as the traditional asana.
+This is because, for many, it is simply not accessible.
+But there are ways to modify Pigeon Pose for beginners to effectively target the same tissues as the traditional asana.

 The Anatomy of Pigeon Pose